Changing into a lion is all fun and growls—until it isn’t.

 Oh, the fanciful ideas running through her mind.
 The tingly quivers running through her abdomen…

-Laney somehow found herself unraveling her torn hem again and trying not to notice the increased flutters in her stomach at the thought of intentionally putting herself under the stranger’s power.
+She found herself unraveling her torn hem again and trying not to acknowledge the increased flutters in her stomach at the thought of putting herself under the stranger’s power.
 She should know better.
-She’d already put herself willingly under one man’s control and that certainly hadn’t improved her lot in life, now had it?
+She’d already put herself willingly under one man’s control and that certainly hadn’t improved her lot in life, now, had it?

 The man she once thought the answer to her prayers.
 The man she now concentrated heaven-bound prayers on nightly, requesting Divine escape.

 Two scant months after they met, he’d offered to buy her papers from Mrs. Michaels.
-Laney secretly suspected he wanted her for his “Lady of the Night” and other than being woefully uneducated in the art of nighttime activities, she was otherwise agreeable.
-Since losing her grandmum and mother within a few months of each other and being passed from one relative to another until winding up on the doorstep of an aunt who was already burdened with her own gaggle of children and certainly didn’t want Laney, indenturing her at the first opportunity, Laney was nothing if not practical.
+Laney assumed he wanted her for his “Lady of the Night” and other than being woefully uneducated in the art of nighttime activities, she was otherwise agreeable.
+Since losing her grandmama and mother within a few months of each other and being passed from one relative to another until winding up on the doorstep of an aunt who was already burdened with her own gaggle of children and didn’t want another, indenturing Laney at the first opportunity, she was nothing if not practical.

-Instead, the rotten Mr. Tate had only wanted her to pretend to be his amour while he’d dallied with those she’d often heard called “lower elements”.
-Certain men—she could hardly think the thought without blushing, even now, half a year after Reginald had parted ways with his male paramour and renounced his despicable, detestable acts—Reginald’s words, not hers—only to turn his immoral attention to her.
-Immoral because he didn’t want her physically, but he kept trying to take her anyway.
+Instead, the rotten Mr. Tate had only wanted her to pretend to be his amour while he’d dallied in ways she’d often heard called sinful and sordid.
+She could hardly think of it without blushing, even now, half a year after Reginald had parted ways with his male paramour and renounced his despicable, detestable acts—Reginald’s words, parroting his brother, she suspected—only to turn his immoral attention to her.
+Immoral because he didn’t want her, but he kept trying to take her anyway.

-Although in the last few moments, since being stuffed like kippers on a plate with the other passengers, Laney’s mind swam with all manner of possibilities.
+His efforts and her fear only mounting until he’d brought her to this—stuffed like kippers on a plate among the other passengers.
 What if she’d declined Reginald’s offer and remained with Mrs. Michaels?
 Would she have, perhaps, crossed paths with the gentleman sitting across from her?

 And should he even be termed “gentleman”?

 Most assuredly not.
 Not with the way he went without a hat when everyone knew the importance of fine head wear.
-“Choose your hat first,” Mrs. Michaels had always told her customers, “the rest of your ensemble will then magically follow.”
+“Choose your hat first,” Mrs. Michaels had always told her customers, “and the rest of your ensemble will then magically follow.”

-And not with the way he brazenly persisted in staring at her so intently, his eyes glowing like orange embers, causing Laney to feel as if her veil hardly shielded her at all.
+And not with the way he brazenly persisted in staring at her so intently, his eyes glowing like orange embers.
+Why, her face felt naked, as if her veil hardly protected her at all.

 “Stop staring.”
-The words were out of her mouth before she knew it.
+The words escaped before she could grab them back.

 Reginald had gone slack.
 He leaned heavily against her, indicating his slumber, and Laney supposed she’d unknowingly relaxed her guard as well.
 Relaxed too much, given her awareness of the man across from her and her hastily spoken command.